xcat2/xcat-core/docs/source/advanced/networks/onie_switches/os_cumulus/manage.rst

 xCAT places the front-panel port configuration in ``/etc/network/interfaces.d/xCAT.intf``.

 The ``configinterface`` postscript can be used to pull switch interface configuration from the xCAT Management Node (MN) to the switch.
-Place the switch specific confguration files in the following directory on the MN: ``/install/custom/sw_os/cumulus/interface/``.
+Place the switch specific configuration files in the following directory on the MN: ``/install/custom/sw_os/cumulus/interface/``.

 xCAT will look for files in the above directory in the following order: